ArpadGBondor/Leave-Management/README.md

     - `created` (timestamp) & `updated` (timestamp) fields are automatically managed by function

     - other fields: configuration data to store

 - Response 200 OK:

+  - { "success": true, "doc": { ... stored fields ... } }

+- Error responses:

+  - 400 Bad request: {"error": "Bad request: ..."}
+  - 401 Unauthorised: {"error": "Unauthorised"}
+  - 403 Forbidden: {"error": "Forbidden"}
+  - 500 Internal Server Error: {"error": "Unknown server error"}

+### /api/requests (POST|PUT|DELETE)

+- Description:
+  - Manages documents in the `requests` collection in Firestore.
+  - This endpoint uses a reusable handler (createUpdateOrDeleteDoc) to perform create, update, and delete operations with consistent authentication, validation, and timestamp management.

+- Request:

+  - Method: POST | PUT | DELETE
+  - Headers

+    - Authorization: Bearer token
+      - The token must belong to an authorised user.
+    - Content-Type: application/json

+  - Body:

+    - `id` (string): Document ID in firestore

+    - `created` (timestamp) & `updated` (timestamp) fields are automatically managed by function

+    - other fields: POST/PUT requests write/overwrite all passed fields on the document.

+- Response 200 OK:

+  - { "success": true, "doc": { ... stored fields ... } }

+- Error responses:

+  - 400 Bad request: {"error": "Bad request: ..."}
+  - 401 Unauthorised: {"error": "Unauthorised"}
+  - 403 Forbidden: {"error": "Forbidden"}
+  - 500 Internal Server Error: {"error": "Unknown server error"}

+### /api/request-approve (POST)

+- Description:
+  - Moves documents from `requests` collection to `approved-leaves` collection.
+  - This endpoint uses a reusable handler (createMoveHandler) to move a document from one collection to another one.
+  - This endpoint is restricted to olny serve ADMIN users.

+- Request:

+  - Method: POST
+  - Headers
+    - Authorization: Bearer token
+      - The token must belong to an authorised user.
+    - Content-Type: application/json

+  - Body:

+    - `id` (string): Document ID in firestore

+    - `updated` (timestamp) field is automatically updated by function

+    - other fields: all passed fields will overwrite the fields of the source document.

+- Response 200 OK:

+  - { "success": true, "doc": { ... stored fields ... } }

+- Error responses:

+  - 400 Bad request: {"error": "Bad request: ..."}
+  - 401 Unauthorised: {"error": "Unauthorised"}
+  - 403 Forbidden: {"error": "Forbidden"}
+  - 500 Internal Server Error: {"error": "Unknown server error"}

+### /api/request-reject (POST)

+- Description:
+  - Moves documents from `requests` collection to `rejected-leaves` collection.
+  - This endpoint uses a reusable handler (createMoveHandler) to move a document from one collection to another one.
+  - This endpoint is restricted to olny serve ADMIN users.

+- Request:

+  - Method: POST
+  - Headers
+    - Authorization: Bearer token
+      - The token must belong to an authorised user.
+    - Content-Type: application/json

+  - Body:

+    - `id` (string): Document ID in firestore

+    - `updated` (timestamp) field is automatically updated by function

+    - other fields: all passed fields will overwrite the fields of the source document.

+- Response 200 OK: